accuknox/help/docs/getting-started/gcp-onboarding.md

 Here, we will see the steps to onboard a GCP cloud account to the AccuKnox SaaS platform

 **Note:**
-Make sure the Below API Library is enabled in your GCP Account for onboarding into Accuknox SaaS:
+Make sure the Below API Library is enabled in your GCP Account for onboarding into AccuKnox SaaS:

 1. Compute Engine API
 2. Identity and Access Management (IAM) API
 3. Cloud Resource Manager API
 4. Cloud Functions API
+5. KMS API
+6. Kubernetes API
+7. Cloud SQL Admin API

 For GCP there is a requirement for IAM Service Account Access.